marcusolsson/obsidian-plugin-docs/docs/concepts/workspace.md

 - A split node lays out its child nodes one after another along a vertical or horizontal direction.
 - A tabs node only displays one child node at a time and hides the others.

 The workspace has three special split nodes under it: _left_, _right_, and _root_.
-The following diagram shows a example of what a more complex workspace could look like:
+The following diagram shows a example of what a typical workspace could look like:

 ```mermaid
 flowchart TD